mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

 std::vector<std::byte> sites;     // parent genome
 ```
 ### Mutation Signatures
 Here's a basic idea of what each of the functions do.
+I followed the mantra of _when in doubt, shift it out_.
 **Overwrite**
   * Loops through segment vector
   * Adds overwrite mutations to the changelog